abinjoseim/project_test/Notes.md

 <br />

 - `http.interceptor.ts` - interceptor service to intercept all api calls made in this application.
 It can be used to add token, headers that are related to api.
-It can also include any logic that needs to done before and after api call is made.
+It can also include any logic that needs to do before and after api call is made.
 - `http.service.ts` - service where http methods are defined.
 - `error-handler.service.ts` - service used to process errors occurs is application.
 - `response-handler.service.ts` - service used to translate response from api